 Draft conclusions for the summit stress that trade must be reciprocal and would have leaders ask the European Commission to take further trade defence measures and to examine ways to screen investments in strategic sectors.

 An EU-China summit this month was overshadowed by divisions on trade, with the EU still wrestling over Beijing's demand that it be treated as a "market economy" 15 years after it joined the World Trade Organization.

 For now, China is treated as a special case in which dumping is established if the export prices of a given product are lower than those of a third country, such as the United States.

 The European Commission, now backed by the EU's 28 member states, believes that must change and that all WTO members, including China, should be treated the same, with dumping only found if export prices are below domestic prices.

 However, while not naming China, the plan includes an exception for "significant market distortions" that would clear the way for hefty anti-dumping duties.

 EU lawmakers argue that "significant" needs to be broadly defined, setting out a long list covering state interference.
-They said investigators should look into compliance with international labor, fiscal and environmental standards.
+They said investigators should look into compliance with international labour, fiscal and environmental standards.